ntoll/ntoll.github.io/article/attention/index.md

 A wank of tech bros, that'll do.<br/>
 </blockquote>

-It felt good... nope... it felt __great__ to read out such silliness to
-friends: paying attention to the prevailing coding culture in a contrasting manner that reflects my creative, playful and expressive side while gleefully ignoring the earnest performative moralising and tone policing that often goes on in the ([Victorian](/article/victorian-python-allegory)) Python community.
-We desperately need writers, poets, artists, dancers, sculptors, actors, architects, comedians and musicians in the world of coding, if only to save us from the currently brain dead prevalent coding culture. **Programming is an art**, so please come join in... we're not all thoughtlessly tone deaf like Elon, charismatically challenged like Zuck or so easily forgettable like those dudes, whose names escape me, that run Google.
+It felt good... nope... it felt __great__ to read out such silliness to friends ~ paying attention to coding culture with my creative, playful and expressive side while gleefully ignoring the performative moralising and tone policing that often goes on in the ([Victorian](/article/victorian-python-allegory)) Python community.
+We desperately need writers, poets, artists, dancers, sculptors, actors, architects, comedians and musicians in the world of coding, if only to save us from the currently brain dead coding culture. **Programming is an art**, so please come join in... we're not all thoughtlessly tone deaf like Elon, charismatically challenged like Zuck or so easily forgettable like those dudes, whose names escape me, that run Google.